Exodus (Exo album)

-Exodus (stylized in all caps) is the second studio album by South Korean–Chinese boy band Exo.
+Exodus (stylized in all caps) is the second studio album by South Korean boy band Exo.
 It was released on March 30, 2015, by SM Entertainment and distributed by KT Music.
 The album was re-released as Love Me Right on June 3.
-With both versions of the album, Exo had the largest sales volume in the shortest amount of time for any K-pop artist at the time, selling more than one million copies in two months.
+The album was a commercial success in South Korea upon its release, with XOXO and its repackage selling over 750,000 copies and 370,000 copies according to Gaon, respectively.

 This is the first album to not feature Kris and Luhan, as they both filed lawsuits against SM Entertainment and left the group back in of May and October 2014 respectively.
 It was the last album to have the group divided into Exo-K and Exo-M units.
 This is also the last album to feature Tao, as he suspended his activity a month later, and on August of that same year, filed a lawsuit against SM Entertainment, thereby departing the group.

-Background and release
+Background

 Before the album's release, SM Entertainment held a press conference, in which all the members were present except Lay, who was in China focusing on his then-upcoming film.
 Suho also stated that he had never thought about the sales numbers after the release of the album, and just wanted to bring new music to fans of the band.
 He said that the only thing on the members' mind whilst making the album was for the listeners to enjoy it.
 He also concluded by saying that it would be a new start for Exo, after the lawsuits of former band members Luhan and Kris, and that the members would show a brighter, fresher side to their fans.

 The album features the lyrics from the likes of Teddy Riley and also Shinee's Jonghyun who wrote the lyrics of the song "Playboy".
 There are 10 songs that span a number of genres including dance, R&B, and ballad.
 Exo stated that 20 different covers of the album would be released, both online and in physical copies.
 Each member would be featured on their own cover on the album, in both a Korean and Chinese version.
 The Korean versions were colored gold while the Chinese versions were silver.
 When aligned, the spines of all the albums together would create their new logo.